 Lila-Sara HarbalNursing: Adult

-Lila is an Adult Nursing student.
-Speaking to current students helped her to make her decision as they gave a unique perspective into life at City.
+Lila is a 2nd year Adult Nursing student.
+Speaking to current students helped her to make her mind as they gave a unique perspective into life at City

 What were you doing before you came to study at City, University of London?